Error Handling with Error Code Objects #

 This is the essence of the whole idea of error code objects as presented in the Dr. Dobbs Journal article.
 However, I couldn’t resist the temptation to take a simple idea and make it more complicated; keep reading!

-More details #
+More Details #

 object.